blender/blender/doc/python_api/rst/bge.types.rst

       :arg speed: the playback speed of the action as a factor (1.0 = normal speed, 2.0 = 2x speed, etc)
 	  :type speed: float

+   .. method:: stopAction(layer=0)

+	  Stop playing the action on the given layer.

+	  :arg layer: The layer to stop playing.
+	  :type layer: integer

-   .. method:: getActionFrame(layer)
+   .. method:: getActionFrame(layer=0)

-      Gets the current frame of the action playing in the supplied layer
+      Gets the current frame of the action playing in the supplied layer.

 	  :arg layer: The layer that you want to get the frame from.
 	  :type layer: integer

 	  :return: The current frame of the action

-   .. method:: setActionFrame(layer, frame)
+   .. method:: setActionFrame(frame, layer=0)

-      Set the current frame of the action playing in the supplied layer
+      Set the current frame of the action playing in the supplied layer.

 	  :arg layer: The layer where you want to set the frame
 	  :type layer: integer
 	  :arg frame: The frame to set the action to
 	  :type frame: float

+   .. method:: isPlayingAction(layer=0)

+       Checks to see if there is an action playing in the given layer.

+	   :arg layer: The layer to check for a playing action.
+	   :type layer: integer

 .. class:: KX_IpoActuator(SCA_IActuator)